 Dual Spectrum Melatonin may also be used for purposes not listed in this product guide.

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use melatonin if you are allergic to it.
+You should not use Dual Spectrum Melatonin if you are allergic to it.

 a bleeding or blood clotting disorder such as hemophilia;